Earliest Galaxies in the JADES Origins Field: Luminosity Function and Cosmic Star-Formation Rate Density 300 Myr after the Big Bang: Selection of Redshift z>12 Galaxies

 \subsubsection{JADES+53.03547-27.90037; NIRCam ID 160071}

 Figure \ref{fig:sed_160071} shows the best-fit SED for object JADES+53.03547-27.90037 (NIRcam ID 160071).
 The flux densities of this object are $f_\nu\approx3.5$ nJy ($m_{AB}\approx30$).
 When fitting an SED model, the observed photometry, including the strong break in F150W, constrain the redshift to be $z_a = 12.4$.
-The best-fit SED has Lyman$-\alpha$ line emission.
 The best solution at low redshift has $z_{low} = 3.4$.